Rithika2901/sentiment-review-analyzer/README.md

 # 📝 Product Review Sentiment Analyzer

-This is a simple NLP project that analyzes the sentiment of product reviews using TextBlob.
-It classifies the review as **Positive**, **Negative**, or **Neutral**, and shows a word cloud based on the input.
+This is a simple NLP project that analyzes the sentiment of product reviews using VADER (Valence Aware Dictionary and sEntiment Reasoner), which is well-suited for short texts like customer reviews and handles negation better than traditional models.

 ## 💡 Features
 - Real-time sentiment analysis from user input